Broken Bonds

 A Resource for Parents Supporting Living Children Through the Loss of a Sibling

-According to the National Alliance for Grieving Children, approximately 6 million children in the United States will experience the death of a sibling before they are 18 years old.
+Sibling loss is more common than many realize.
+According to the National Alliance for Grieving Children, nearly six million children in the United States will lose a sibling before age eighteen.
+Yet their grief is often unseen or misunderstood.

 Common Reactions for Grieving Siblings